 Tuvalu language week was celebrated this year from 25 September - 1 October, and was a chance to celebrate all things Tuvaluan.
-This year we linked Tuvalu language week with United Nations' Sustainable Development Goal 3: Health & Well-being.
+This year we linked Tuvalu language week with United Nations' Sustainable Development Goal 13: Climate Action.
 This is to generate discussions and to raise awareness of these issues in relation to our Pacific neighbours.

 This is an initiative that brings AUT mentors and South Auckland primary school students together, in the name of science.